 What is Parliamentary Debate?

 Parliamentary (Parli) debate is a British style debate that is gaining popularity worldwide.
 So much so that it has been adopted as the official style of the high school level World School Debate Championship (WSDC), college level World Universities Debating Championship, and the European Universities Debating Championship.
-Locally, this format prepares students for Interscholastic Association of Southeast Asia Schools (IASAS) and World Scholars Debate (WSC).
 In fact, the U.S. National Speech & Debate Association (NSDA) has longtime been partnering with WSDC and hosted 2017 WSDC in the U.S. as below:

 Unique benefits to learning Parli & Its Structure

-- It forces students’ to have better teamwork as its 1 team consists of a minimum of 3 to a maximum of 5 people.
+- It forces students’ have better teamwork as its 1 team consists of a minimum of 3 – a maximum of 6 people.

-- It compels students’ to think fast on their feet because at least half of their debate topics are released about 15 minutes before the round.
+- It compels students’ to think fast on their feet because at least half of their debate topics is released about 15 minutes before the round.

 - It improves students’ impromptu speaking ability because their topic is different each round.

-How is British Parli Different from the U.S. PF, LD, Policy Debate?
+How is British Parli Debate Different from the U.S. PF, LD, Policy Debate?

 Less Stress on Evidence, More about Persuasion: Successful Parli debaters are eloquent and cogent speakers who don’t rely on evidence very much.
 In fact, they cannot, as their topics (motions) are given to them 15 minutes before a debate round, making it impossible to research in advance.
 Thus, even for preannounced motions, Judges also hardly ever check the debaters’ evidence for credibility.